 When it comes to symmetry, we can see it from a perspective of the balance between agonist and antagonist, and their coordination.
 For example, quads and hamstrings, biceps and triceps.
 One of the negative sides of early narrowly specialized preparation is the creation of significant unbalances on the body, which further leaves to injuries.

 Keep it simple.
 No need for any fancy exercises with low yield.
 Stay with those that will give the biggest bang for your buck.
-Choose 3-5 exercises or the 20% of all the practices that will provide you with 80 % of the desired outcome, and stay with those.
+Choose 3-5 exercises or 20% of all the practices that will provide you with 80 % of the desired outcome, and stay with those.
 Deadlift, KB swing, KB windmill, squat, bench press.
-If I were smarter, I would have focused on KB exercises.
 I can’t find another equipment that is so mobile and can be used on the tatami.